osmaniacattack/osmaniacattack/README.md

 <ul>
 <li>Submitting data reports after conducting crisis counseling</li>
-<li>Culling data from MongoDB and generating tallies for reporting on the dashboard and via CSV exporting</li>
+<li>Culling data from MongoDB and generating tallies for reporting on the dashboard and CSV exports</li>
 <li>Reviewing and approving forms based on user roles and permissions</li>
 </ul>